stellarsquall/chef-fundamentals-lab_day2/04_templates/README.md

 _This exercise will be guided by your instructor.
 Check out the [About Templates](https://docs.chef.io/templates.html) docs as you follow along._

-* Log in to the Centos 7 machine using your ssh client.
+* Log in to the CentOS 7 machine using your SSH client.
   * Ask the instructor for connection details if needed.

 ## Generating a template